IGT executives taking long view on sports betting rewards

 “Global Lottery same-store revenues for instants and draw games rose mid-single (percentage) digits,” Sala said during the conference call.
 “The installed base of gaming machines was up, and unit shipments of gaming machines increased 10 percent.
 And, we enjoyed particularly strong sales and profit growth in Italy, confirming the vitality of that important market.
 We are firmly on track to achieve our 2018 financial and operational goals.”

-Investors responded positively in early trading on Wall Street Wednesday, with IGT shares up around 14 percent to around $18.20 just after the market opened.
+Investors responded positively on Wall Street Wednesday.
+IGT shares closed up more than 15 percent to $18.55.

 Contact Richard N. Velotta at rvelotta@reviewjournal.com or 702-477-3893.
 Follow @RickVelotta on Twitter.